-NOTE: The paper size specified here should be the paper size in which the document was created.
+- NOTE: The paper size specified here should be the paper size in which the document was created.
 It is possible to rescale the document to a different size for printing.
-See Rescale a print on page 56.

-- In the Windows driver dialog: select the Paper/Quality tab, then select your paper size from the Document Size list. - In the Mac OS X Page Setup dialog: select your printer from the Format for list, then select your paper size from the Paper Size list. - NOTE: If your application offers no Page Setup dialog, please use the Print dialog. - On the Embedded Web Server's Submit Job page: select Advanced settings > Paper > Page size > Standard. - NOTE: If the paper size is set from your computer, it overrides the paper size setting in the front panel.
+See Rescale a print on page 53. - In the Windows driver dialog: select the Paper/Quality tab, then select your paper size from the Document Size list. - In the Mac OS Page Setup dialog: select your printer from the Format for list, then select your paper size from the Paper Size list. - NOTE: If your application offers no Page Setup dialog, please use the Print dialog. - On the Embedded Web Server's Submit Job page (T1300 series): select Advanced settings > Paper > Page size > Standard. - Using the front panel: press , then Setup > Printing preferences > Paper options > Select paper size. - NOTE: If the paper size is set from your computer, it overrides the paper size setting in the front panel.